deel-ai/lipdp/README.md

 ```
 @article{bethune2023dp,
   title={DP-SGD Without Clipping: The Lipschitz Neural Network Way},
-  author={B{\'e}thune, Louis and Mass{\'e}na, Thomas and Boissin, Thibaut and Prudent, Yannick and Friedrich, Corentin and Mamalet, Franck and Bellet, Aurelien and Serrurier, Mathieu and Vigouroux, David},
+  author={Bethune, Louis and Massena, Thomas and Boissin, Thibaut and Prudent, Yannick and Friedrich, Corentin and Mamalet, Franck and Bellet, Aurelien and Serrurier, Mathieu and Vigouroux, David},
   journal={arXiv preprint arXiv:2305.16202},
   year={2023}
 }